Training a deep learning model can take days, weeks, or even months.

 Specify a small learning rate when using a new dataset on a pre-trained model.
 A small rate ensures the model doesn’t drastically deviate from the original model.
 Slowly, the new model will adapt to the new problem.

-Fine Tuning (Optional): unfreeze the entire model, and re-training it on your new dataset.
+Fine Tuning (Optional): unfreeze the entire model and re-training it on your new dataset.

 model.trainable=False to set the entire model free for learning.
 Now train with a small learning rate as shown in the previous steps.

-Positive and Negative Transfer learnings
+Positive and Negative Transfer Learnings

 There are two types of transfer learning: negative transfer and positive transfer.
 All knowledge acquired by models trained on one task will be applied to a new one, but not all knowledge will be transferred beneficially, and this difference is the source of negative and positive transfer.

-Negative transfer occurs when a model trained on one task, for example, digit classification using a deep neural network, fails to complete another task, such as an image classification task, because the knowledge gained from the prior training bleeds into its performance of the new task.
+Negative transfer occurs when a model trained on one task, for example, digit classification using a deep neural network, fails to complete another task, such as an image classification task because the knowledge gained from the prior training bleeds into its performance of the new task.
 This type of interference manifests itself in the degradation of the model’s performance on new tasks.

-Positive transfer occurs when some learned knowledge can help improve the results of a new task.
+Positive transfer occurs when some learned knowledge could help improve the results of a new task.
 It learns how to perform it faster by leveraging its previous learning experience with related tasks.
 This is beneficial since you do not have to spend as much time training on the second novel task.